The commandments, laws and rules within Christianity.

 3.3 Jesus, our guide for life

 And Jesus’ actions during his life on Earth are to be closely studied by Christians for guidance.
-Indeed, we have only to read of those actions in the New Testament (the Jesus bits) of the Bible to know exactly how we should lead our own lives.
+Indeed, we have only to read of those actions in the New Testament to know exactly how we should lead our own lives.
 He gave clear examples of how we should structure life: what should be important to us.

 But, he did make some points of order very clear!
 Mistreating children for example was absolutely ruled out.